-CPU 01x
+CPU

-With this CPU 01x, the CPU electronic and power supply are integrated to one casing.
-As head module, via the integrated power module for power supply, CPU electronic and the electronic of the connected periphery modules are supplied.
-The DC 24 power section supply for the linked periphery modules is established via a further connection of the power module.
-By installing of up to 64 periphery modules at the backplane bus, these are electrically connected, this means these are assigned to the backplane bus, the electronic modules are power supplied and each periphery module is connected to the DC 24V power section supply.
+With a CPU, CPU electronic and power module are integrated to one casing.
+As head module via the integrated power module for power supply the CPU electronic is supplied as well as the electronic of the connected periphery modules.
+The DC 24 power section supply for the linked periphery modules is established via a further connection at the power module.
+By installing of up to 64 periphery modules at the CPU, these are electrically connected, this means these are assigned to the backplane bus, the electronic modules are power supplied and each periphery module is connected to the DC 24V power section supply.

-CPU part and power module may not be separated!
+CPU part and power module of a CPU may not be separated!
 Here you may only exchange the electronic module!